PostHog alternatives

 Short answer

 Lucent is the PostHog alternative or companion to choose when your bottleneck is session replay analysis.
 Keep PostHog for analytics if you need it; use Lucent when you want AI to turn replay data into actionable bugs and UX insights.
+Choose LaunchDarkly or Statsig when the real job is feature management and experimentation.
+Choose Perceev or Bugster only when the narrow job is PostHog-only summaries, alerts, and tickets.

 Connect PostHog and analyze existing session recordings